 - Justice Connect provides extensive information on holding meetings including annual meetings for each Australian jurisdiction.

 - If in doubt if your meetings comply with your rule book and requirements contact the Office of the Registrar of Indigenous Corporations (ORIC).
-The Registrar has implemented special rules for corporations manage the threats and impacts of COVID-19.
+The Registrar has implemented special rules for corporations manage the threats and impacts of COVID-19 (also COVID or Coronavirus).

 When to meet?